PX4/PX4-Devguide/en/setup/fast-rtps-installation.md

 > cmake -G "Visual Studio 14 2015 Win64" -DTHIRDPARTY=ON ..
 > cmake --build . --target install
 ```
-If you want to compile the examples, you will need to add the argmuent `-DCOMPILE_EXAMPLES=ON` when calling CMake.
+If you want to compile the examples, you will need to add the argument `-DCOMPILE_EXAMPLES=ON` when calling *CMake*.

-If you want to compile the performance tests, you will need to add the argument `-DPERFORMANCE_TESTS=ON` when calling CMake.
+If you want to compile the performance tests, you will need to add the argument `-DPERFORMANCE_TESTS=ON` when calling *CMake*.